Environment

 Resolution

-Google announced in 2023 that they were retiring the Google Jamboard (whiteboarding) service/app, including the physical Jamboard devices ("kiosks").
+Google announced in 2023 that they were retiring the Google Jamboard (whiteboarding) service/app, including the physical Jamboard devices.

 Retirement timeline

-• The Jamboard app (jamboard.google.com) will become view-only.
-You’ll no longer be able to create new or edit existing Jams on any platform, including the web, iOS, Android, and Jamboard physical devices.
+- You can no longer create new Jams or edit existing ones on any platform, including the web, iPhone, iPad, Android, and Jamboard devices.

-• After December 31, 2024, you will no longer be able to access the Jamboard app or your Jam files, and any remaining Jam files will be deleted.
+- After December 31, 2024, you will no longer be able to access the Jamboard service on any platform or your original Jam files.
+Any remaining Jam files will be permanently deleted.
 The service will be officially shut down.

 Actions to take before December 31